-One of the most exciting cultural projects in Australia, the Powerhouse Parramatta is the largest investment in arts and culture in New South Wales since the Sydney Opera House.
+One of the most exciting cultural projects in Australia, the creation of the Powerhouse Parramatta marks the largest investment in arts and culture in New South Wales since the Sydney Opera House.

 The AUS$400m initiative will transform and renew the Museum of Applied Arts & Sciences, one of Australia’s oldest and most important cultural institutions and is intended to create a new global icon.

-The open two-stage competition, launched in January 2019, welcomedboth Australian and international design teams and encouraged creative collaborations between established and emerging talent.
+The open two-stage competition, endorsed by the Australian Institute of Architects, was launched by Australia’s NSW Minister for the Arts, Don Harwin, in January 2019.
+It welcomed both Australian and international design teams and encouraged creative and intellectual collaborations between established and emerging talent.

 NSW Minister for the Arts, Don Harwin, said:

 ‘The Powerhouse will enrich the cultural heart of Parramatta.
 It will be a place that drives and champions cultural creativity and social connection.
 Through the design leadership of Moreau Kusunoki and Genton, it will be a distinctive architectural statement and a landmark cultural destination of international significance in one of Australia’s fastest growing and most culturally diverse regions.’